denji/homebrew-nginx/README.md

 I've named the forumlae in this tap differently so you can easily have multiple versions of Nginx installed side by side.

-## Contributing

-I will accept any modules, but please test them to make sure they fully compile first.

 ## Credits

 Credit for the original base forumla comes from https://github.com/mxcl/homebrew/blob/master/Library/Formula/nginx.rb and I will keep this formula up to date with any changes made there.